karl3644/eleventy-base-blog-karl3644/posts/loopsArrayObjectsPractical.md

 ## Shopping cart parts 1-3

+In this practical we took an object and created a function to apply a discount to certain itmes.

 <pre><code>
 let shoppingCart = [
   { name: "loaf of bread", type: "food", quantity: 1, price: 0.85 },